mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 Thi tied it in a knot that only a sailor could know, both ornate in form and function, refraining from speech.
 Hae arms moved slowly through the stiff air, shame alone weighing them down.
 Liffa appeared from Melna's memory, helping her fasten her robes in the windowlight.
 And Kipnu nuzzling her in the doorway.
 And in a daydream she wished for it all again.
 To relive that day and tell them that it was okay and they had nothing to worry about.

 "You know," she started to formulate why she disagreed with Shinna, "I loved once.
 Not long ago.
 I lost them trying to bring peace to the senate and prevent a famine.
 In the end it was worthless.
-Holragi's insatiable hunger brought us here: blockaded by half the world's army and navy while we struggle to flee for our lives from certain destruction.
+Holrag's insatiable hunger brought us here: blockaded by half the world's army and navy while we struggle to flee for our lives from certain destruction.
 I want you to remember whatever happens here today.
 If what you say of love is truly what you all believe, then you will surely be next."

 Thi finished fastening the last knot and Melna turned around to see that hae attention was pulled away by hae thoughts.
 Thi was considering what she had said, or so she hoped.
 An unfamiliar voice came in loudly on the listener, "Surfacing," and not a moment after, a woman from the top of the bow called out, "Ship approaching!"
 From the darkness of Ulu on the left side their ship, a great volume of water was split in two as a huge mass of steel lifted out of the water.
 From Melna's estimation it was nearly twice as long as Shinna's ship.
 The crew immediately sprung into action, taking in the sails and keeping a safe distance from the other boat.
 Three silhouettes appeared from a tower that protruded from the dark steel mass.
 Shinna shouted to them, "Hoy!" with a voice louder than three of Melna's loudest voices and a higher pitch that carried over the ocean's sounds.
 The three shouted back, "Hoy!" and the strange boat slowed to a halt at their closest point.